ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+Ever Wondered How That Image Upload Button on the Internet Works- Episode 1 of Breaking Down… - <a href="https://javascript.plainenglish.io/ever-wondered-how-that-image-upload-button-on-the-internet-works-episode-1-of-breaking-down-da02e0805f45?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bikash Roy`**

+<blockquote>Well, we all use that one-click button on social media to upload an image with our post.
+Continue reading on JavaScript in Plain English »</blockquote>

-Advanced React Lessons from Graphics Heavy Editor Project - <a href="https://medium.com/@hardeeraval2002/advanced-react-lessons-from-graphics-heavy-editor-project-37757d16a109?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+The Complete Guide to Finding and Removing Unused Dependencies in Your Project - <a href="https://medium.com/@ittarek551/the-complete-guide-to-finding-and-removing-unused-dependencies-in-your-project-2cd8aa4643c9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hardee Raval`**
+✍️ **posted by `MD Tariqul Islam`**

-<blockquote>Here’s I learned from the production grade interactive editor, that helper me to understand the React far beyond the common YouTube…
+<blockquote>Every developer has been there.
+You install a package to test something, decide not to use it, and forget to remove it.
+Six months later…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Architectural Evolution of Internationalization in React Server Components: Performance, Streaming… - <a href="https://medium.com/better-dev-nextjs-react/architectural-evolution-of-internationalization-in-react-server-components-performance-streaming-37051e503258?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Internationalization (i18n) is no longer a…
-Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>3.
-React Architecture Patterns Explained (With Real Examples) - <a href="https://medium.com/@bharathofficial05/react-architecture-patterns-explained-with-real-examples-624e24ea794d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+File Uploads in React with Node.js and Multer Backend - <a href="https://javascript.plainenglish.io/file-uploads-in-react-with-node-js-and-multer-backend-d003399509c8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Didin Jamaludin`**

+<blockquote>Uploading files is a common requirement in modern web applications.
+From profile pictures and documents to product images and media…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+Tailwind CSS doesn’t solve any problems but why developers still love it - <a href="https://medium.com/@basit.miyanjee/tailwind-css-workflow-in-react-and-nextjs-project-2e09b876af2c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharath`**
+✍️ **posted by `Abdul Basit`**

-<blockquote>From component-based design to clean architecture — how to structure scalable React applications without overengineering.
+<blockquote>How I organize tailwind CSS in React and Next.js projects, sharing my step by step workflow for faster and better developer experience
 Continue reading on Medium »</blockquote>

-<h3>4.
-Blinkit Frontend SDE-1 Interview Experience (2025) — React Machine Coding Round-2 Solution  - <a href="https://javascript.plainenglish.io/blinkit-frontend-sde-1-interview-experience-2025-react-machine-coding-round-2-solution-2f49e4cadf76?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+React & CSS in 2026: Best Styling Approaches Compared - <a href="https://medium.com/@imranmsa93/react-css-in-2026-best-styling-approaches-compared-d5e99a771753?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shhreyyyaa`**
+✍️ **posted by `ImranMSA`**

-<blockquote>The Round-1 interview experience is documented here.
-In Round-2, I was asked to build a Bar Graph component from scratch using React… Continue reading on JavaScript in Plain English »</blockquote>
+<blockquote>Every few years, the React community circles back to the same question, dressed in new clothes: What’s the best way to style a React app…
+Continue reading on Medium »</blockquote>

-<h3>5.  useRouter vs Link in Next.js — When to Navigate Programmatically - <a href="https://medium.com/codetodeploy/userouter-vs-link-in-next-js-when-to-navigate-programmatically-3ef832d992cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Next.js at the Speed of Bun: Why the Runtime Finally Matters - <a href="https://javascript.plainenglish.io/next-js-at-the-speed-of-bun-why-the-runtime-finally-matters-5d974a785bce?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**
+✍️ **posted by `Pardeep Kashyap`**

-<blockquote>“If Link is for users clicking, useRouter is for code deciding.” 🧠
+<blockquote>For a long time, I believed performance in a Next.js app was mostly about React optimization, code-splitting, caching, and infrastructure…
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-BFF (Backend-for-Frontend) Pattern with Next.js API Routes: Secure and Scalable Architecture - <a href="https://medium.com/digigeek/bff-backend-for-frontend-pattern-with-next-js-api-routes-secure-and-scalable-architecture-d6e088a39855?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Legacy React to Next.js: A Migration Story (With All the Pain Points) - <a href="https://medium.com/@soheiln1234/from-legacy-react-to-next-js-a-migration-story-with-all-the-pain-points-b05738862a3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zafer Bozkurt`**
+✍️ **posted by `Soheil Nikroo`**

-<blockquote>Managing communication between frontend and backend securely and efficiently is crucial in modern web applications.
-For applications…
+<blockquote>How we modernized our dynamic landing page system, battled caching demons, and lived to tell the tale.
-Continue reading on DigiGeek »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Architectural Evolution of Internationalization in React Server Components: Performance, Streaming… - <a href="https://medium.com/better-dev-nextjs-react/architectural-evolution-of-internationalization-in-react-server-components-performance-streaming-37051e503258?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Got the Next.js Security Alert?
+Complete Breakdown of CVE-2025–66478 - <a href="https://medium.com/@jyotijoshi242003/got-the-next-js-security-alert-complete-breakdown-of-cve-2025-66478-8640d422bffd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Jyoti Joshi`**

-<blockquote>Internationalization (i18n) is no longer a…
+<blockquote>In December 2025, the Next.js team issued a critical security advisory that quickly caught the attention of developers worldwide.
+Many…
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
+Building BioLens at HackXios: A Privacy-First AI Healthcare Assistant with Kiro - <a href="https://medium.com/@chaudhariprathamesh22/building-biolens-at-hackxios-a-privacy-first-ai-healthcare-assistant-with-kiro-2b0cffe3596e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prathamesh Chaudhari`**

+<blockquote>Hackathons are intense, fast-paced, and often chaotic — but they’re also where some of the most impactful ideas are born.
+Continue reading on Medium »</blockquote>

-Next.js API Series (Part-4): Handling PUT & DELETE Requests in Next.js APIs (CRUD Explained) - <a href="https://javascript.plainenglish.io/next-js-api-series-part-4-handling-put-delete-requests-in-next-js-apis-crud-explained-2fd0befe4980?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Next.js API Series (Part-5): Handling Dynamic Routes & Params in Next.js APIs - <a href="https://javascript.plainenglish.io/next-js-api-series-part-5-handling-dynamic-routes-params-in-next-js-apis-581d72c99f74?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>So far in this Next.js API Series, we’ve learned:
+<blockquote>Until now in this Next.js API Series, we’ve built static API routes and handled all major HTTP methods — GET, POST, PUT, and DELETE.
+But…
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+The Complete Guide to Finding and Removing Unused Dependencies in Your Project - <a href="https://medium.com/@ittarek551/the-complete-guide-to-finding-and-removing-unused-dependencies-in-your-project-2cd8aa4643c9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `MD Tariqul Islam`**

+<blockquote>Every developer has been there.
+You install a package to test something, decide not to use it, and forget to remove it.
+Six months later…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Are We Asking Too Much Of React?
+A Look at RSC, Security, and Complexity - <a href="https://medium.com/@funmmy565/are-we-asking-too-much-of-react-a-look-at-rsc-security-and-complexity-773884d870b6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Funmilayo Fayemi `**

+<blockquote>If you’re reading this, you’re probably a developer — likely a frontend one, and you’ve probably felt how complex modern React…
+Continue reading on Medium »</blockquote>

-<h3>4.
-I Built a Global Auth State Library So Auth Stops Slowing You Down - <a href="https://medium.com/@kennethnnabuife/i-built-a-global-auth-state-library-so-auth-stops-slowing-you-down-7ba05caaf1c4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Using Zustand for State Management in Next.js (Better Than Redux?) - <a href="https://meetpan1048.medium.com/using-zustand-for-state-management-in-next-js-better-than-redux-9ef6077119b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>How I simplified state management in my Next.js apps using Zustand
+Continue reading on Medium »</blockquote>

+<h3>8.
+How to Master Next.js in 2026: 15+ Advanced Techniques Senior Devs Can’t Ignore - <a href="https://medium.com/@hashbyt/nextjs-advanced-techniques-2026-93e09f1c728d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hashbyt | AI-First Frontend & UI/UX SaaS Partner`**

+<blockquote>Unlock cutting-edge patterns, performance tricks, and SEO-smart rendering strategies every pro must know before your rivals do.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Tailwind CSS doesn’t solve any problems but why developers still love it - <a href="https://medium.com/@basit.miyanjee/tailwind-css-workflow-in-react-and-nextjs-project-2e09b876af2c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdul Basit`**

+<blockquote>How I organize tailwind CSS in React and Next.js projects, sharing my step by step workflow for faster and better developer experience
+Continue reading on Medium »</blockquote>

+<h3>10.
+Incremental Static Regeneration (ISR) with Next.js: The Best of Both Worlds - <a href="https://medium.com/@sapanrajdev/incremental-static-regeneration-isr-with-next-js-the-best-of-both-worlds-f368375c83c6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kenneth Nnabuife`**
+✍️ **posted by `Sapan Rajdev`**

-<blockquote>You might want to try this global auth state library.
-Trust me.
+<blockquote>Modern web development often forces a difficult trade-off:
 Continue reading on Medium »</blockquote>

 <br/>